Find out about our previous Catha’s Seat Awards winners.

 Wheel Potential CIC provides cycle-hire to organisations, which support adults with learning difficulties or physical problems that prevent them from living independently.
 These people would be unsafe using a normal bicycle on a vehicular road so Route 18 provides the ‘Traffic Free’ whilst Wheel Potential provide a selection of three wheelers, wheelchair cycles and tandems.
 As well as offering therapeutic exercise and social interaction, for Parkinson’s sufferers in particular there is evidence pedalling can ‘re-set’ motor functions and reduce disability.

-In both 2016 and 2017 Catha’s Seat Awards have been put towards vital safety, security and maintenance equipment.
+In 2016, 2017 and 2018 Catha’s Seat Awards have been put towards vital safety, security and maintenance equipment.
 Read the Wheel Potential director’s report that highlights how the Catha’s Seat Award has helped them.

 For more information on Wheel Potential, visit their website: http://www.wheelpotential.com/

 The 2nd Wye Scouts Group ran cycling treasure hunts on Route 18 in 2016, 2017 and 2018.
 These have proved to be a fun and active events, encouraging the Scouts to get on their bikes in a safe, traffic free environment.
 They took place on the ‘off-road’ section of Route 18 around Catha’s Seat near Chilham, introducing the Scouts and their families to this fantastic cycling facility.

 Catha’s Seat Award funds in 2016 and 2017 have supported prizes and refreshments for the events as well as new set of hi-vis tabards for the Scouts.
 Read scout Greg Rutherford’s report from the 2017 treasure hunt.